- Accessed by: (on a Mac )

-- Overdub: Play other tracks while recording new one: Makes existing tracks in the project play when you click the Record button in Transport Toolbar.
+- Other tracks while recording (overdub): Makes existing tracks in the project play when you click the Record button in Transport Toolbar.
 You can decide which tracks will play according to their mute/solo buttons.
 When Overdub is enabled, recording will stop when the recording cursor reaches the end of a selection region.
 Turn overdub off if you want to record past the end of the selection.

-- Software Playthrough: Listen to input while recording or monitoring: Allows you to hear the input by sending it to any chosen playback device.
+- Software Playthrough of input: Allows you to hear the input by sending it to any chosen playback device.
 This permits the recording and playback device to be different.
 Expect some latency in the sound that you hear, due to the time taken for the computer to process the audio.
 This option may cause recording dropouts on older, slower computers.

 |Software Playthrough must not be used for recording computer playback because it will create feedback echoes.|

 - Sound Activated Recording: Enables or disables Sound Activated Recording.
 When enabled, click the Record button in Transport Toolbar to start the Sound Activated Recording session.
 Recording will now occur whenever the received input is above the Sound Activation Level you specify (see the item below).
 Recording will pause whenever the received input falls below that level.
 Press the Stop button to stop the recording session.